Mtiass/holbertonschool-printf/README.md

 separated by comma(s) to match their associated format specifiers in the string.

 All format specifiers, also known as placeholders, use the character percent **(%)** \
-followed by another character indicating the data type of the value represented\
+followed by another character indicating the data type of the value represented.\
 In our _printf function we defined the types **'%c'**, **'%s'**, **'%d'**\
 and **'%i'**.
-It's uses are;
+It's uses are:

 | Types   | Description 		      |
 | ------- | ----------- 		      |